Growth may come with opportunity, but it also invariably comes with growing pains.

 After you’ve scaled revenue to eight or nine figures, you might want to consider a financial- or information-based 3PL company.
 Consulting firms—like Chicago Consulting and St. Onge—provide industry-specific insight and can take the headache out of complex global supply-chain management.
 They also give internal controls on tasks like freight auditing, cost accounting, and inventory management to ensure consistency.

 Here are the most important services to look for when engaging the services of a 3PL.

 Warehouse and inventory management

-A 3PL should provide warehousing for your inventory, as well as have inventory management solutions and software to manage it.
+A 3PL should provide inventory warehousing, as well as inventory management solutions and software to manage it.

 Based on where most of your customers reside, it’s helpful to know where a 3PL’s warehouses are located.
-This can help you keep merchandise within shipping zones, allowing you to provide same-day or two-day shipping.
+This can keep your merchandise within shipping zones, allowing you to provide same-day or two-day shipping.

 A good 3PL will also relocate your inventory based on where orders are coming from.
-SFN, for example, will ship goods closer to your buyers to ensure they’re always available in the closest warehouse possible.
+It will ship goods closer to your buyers to ensure they’re always available in the closest warehouse possible.